oscargonzalez/bricotester/README.md

-bricotester
+BricoTester
 ===========

-BricoTester - Comprobador de servos y motores paso a paso basado en Arduino
+BricoTester - Simple tester for servos and stepper motors based on Arduino